Video Product Marketing: A Practical Playbook

 Build a rhythm, not a backlog

 The teams that get the most from video product marketing work in a steady cadence.
-They don’t wait for a major launch to justify production.
-They create a base layer of explainers, demos, customer proof, and cutdowns that can keep evolving as the product changes.
+They do not wait for a major launch to justify production.
+They create a base layer of explainers, demos, customer proof, and cutdowns that keep evolving as the product changes.

 A reliable workflow usually includes:

-- A clear intake process: What’s the audience, the promise, and the next action?
+- A clear intake process: What is the audience, the promise, and the next action?

 - A repeatable review loop: Fewer reviewers, sharper feedback, faster approvals.